Melanie C: 1999–2003: Northern Star and Reason

 Chisholm began recording her second album in November 2001.
 She travelled to the United States to record some songs.
 During this time, she also recorded "Independence Day" from the film soundtrack Bend It Like Beckham and wrote "Help Me Help You" for Holly Valance, included in her album Footprints.
 Chisholm, along with Anastacia made an appearance at the 2002 MTV Europe Music Awards to present the award for "Best Song", which was given to P!nk.

 Chisholm's second album was postponed to 10 March 2003.
 Chisholm also took time out due to struggles with clinical depression.
 On 24 February 2003 the first single from her new album was released, "Here It Comes Again", which reached number 7 in the UK and peaked in the top 20 in Spain and Ireland.
 She released her second studio album, Reason, on 10 March 2003 and it peaked at number 5, received Gold certification in the UK.
 The label sent Chisholm to promote the album, including several pocket shows.
 On 24 April 2003, she embarked in the Reason Tour, travelling only in Europe.
 The second single, "On the Horizon", was released on 2 June 2003.
 After the previous single, music critics were predicting that this single would redeem Chisholm's chart success, but the song peaked at number 14 and did not help sales.

-"Let's Love", was released as a single exclusively in Japan and used for a Toyota Motor Corporation commercial.
+"Let's Love", was released as a single exclusively in Japan and used for a Toyota commercial.
 Alongside promoting the album, Chisholm competed on the reality sports game show The Games.
 On 11 September 2003, during a taping of The Games, Chisholm competed in a judo match with Turkish-Dutch actress Azra Akin, which resulted in Chisholm injuring her knee.
 Because of this, the song "Yeh Yeh Yeh", which was planned to be released as the third and final single on 22 September 2003, had to be pushed back because she could not fully promote an upbeat song with an injury.
 "Melt" was then chosen to be launched along with "Yeh Yeh Yeh" as a double A-side, because she could do a small number of performances.
 The double single was released on 10 November 2003.
 The song peaked at number 27.
 In other countries of Europe, "Melt" wasn't released, only "Yeh Yeh Yeh" as a solo release.
 After the release of "Melt/Yeh Yeh Yeh", Chisholm added some extra dates to the Reason Tour, and the Avo Session Basel concert was broadcast on 3sat.